pnkskff/Be-your-own-Person/README.md

 III.
 OPTIMIZATION:

   1. Access to a free Deepfake Face API.
-  2. Pull in other Info from Name API, to include other fictional pieces of info for the fictional Character such as;
+  2. Pull in other Info from Name API, to include other fictional pieces of info for the fictional Character such as:

      a.
 Birth Date

      b.
 Email Address

      c.
 Phone Number
+  3. Add a Form so User can create Credentials.
+  4. Add a Free-Form Text Box that acts as a Note Function so that User can build a Backstory.
+  5. Save functionality so that User can Save a 'Person'
+  6. Link with Server to keep and serve User and Character info.